rakhimov/scram/doc/coding_standards.rst

 - Domain-specific ``Probability`` naming rules:

-    * If a probability variable is a member variable of a class abbreviate it to ``p_``.
+    * If a probability variable is a member variable of a class, abbreviate it to ``p_``.
       Its getter/setter functions should have
       corresponding names, i.e., ``p()`` and ``p(double value)``.